Pasek108/FM-MultiStepForm/README.md

 # Overview :sparkles:

 ## About
 My solution to the [Frontend Mentor "Multi-Step Form" challenge](https://www.frontendmentor.io/challenges/multistep-form-YVAnSdqQBJ).
+The project was created using Vue 3 with TypeScript.
+It was my first project using Vue.
+Although the challenge was easy, it gave me an opportunity to practice Vue basics, especially state management and communication between components.

 Check out the [live version](https://pasek108.github.io/FM-MultiStepForm/).